Which City is Best to Live in Portugal? Pros and Cons of Each City

 • The Laurissilva Forest spans 20% of the island

-• Ancient levadas (irrigation channels) wind through beautiful hiking trails
+• Ancient Levadas (irrigation channels) wind through beautiful hiking trails

 The ocean waters stay between 19°C and 24°C throughout the year.
 Water sports lovers can catch world-class waves at Jardim do Mar and Porto da Cruz beaches.
 The coastal waters also let you spot dolphins and whales in their natural habitat.

-Living in Funchal means you’re just minutes away from both mountains and ocean.
+Living in Funchal means you’re just minutes away from both mountains and the ocean.
 Adventure seekers can try canyoning in deep valleys or soar over coastal cliffs while paragliding.
 Those who prefer a relaxed pace can enjoy a round of golf or stroll through beautiful botanical gardens.

 Funchal stands out among Portuguese cities with its stable climate, reliable digital infrastructure, and natural wonders.
 The city draws professionals who want the best of both worlds.
 Here, career growth fits naturally with a high quality of life, and modern amenities blend seamlessly with nature’s beauty.